StephanieEA/vfpsd/README.md

-# BYOB
+# Fatal Police Shootings in the US

-## An API for Fatal Police Shooting Data
+## An API and Visualization of the data collected by the Washington Post surrounding fatal police shootings in the United States

 ### Data From the Washington Post
-* last updated 3/20/2017
+* last updated 4/5/2017
 [Link to original data source](https://github.com/washingtonpost/data-police-shootings)